Tahaluf: Money20/20 Middle East

 Money20/20 Middle East is an annual financial technology (fintech) conference organised by Tahaluf.
 The 2025 edition was regarded as the largest fintech gathering ever held in the Middle East and the second-largest worldwide.

 Global Health Exhibition

 Tahaluf organised the Global Health Exhibition for the first time in 2024 at the Riyadh Exhibition and Convention Centre in Malham.

-The event was held under the auspices of the Ministry of Health and was supported by the Health Sector Transformation Program.
+The event is organized by Tahaluf with the support of the Ministry of Health and the Health Sector Transformation Program.
+The 2024 edition of the exhibition generated SR55 billion ($14.66 billion) in investment, while the 2025 edition recorded partnerships and projects totaling SR124 billion.

 CPHI Middle East

 CPHI Middle East is a pharmaceutical exhibition that brings together buyers, manufacturers, and suppliers to explore business opportunities and industry trends.
 The 2024 edition was held from 10 to 12 December at the Riyadh Front Exhibition and Convention Centre, attracting more than 30,000 attendees from over 100 countries.
 The event featured over 400 exhibitors, including Sudair Pharma, Tabuk Pharmaceuticals, Hikma Pharmaceuticals, and Julphar.